justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 One of those should match the size of the volume you are trying to move.
 Make note of the drive letter (the /dev/vdX part).

-7. Now we will copy the data to glance, using dd and piping it directly.
+7. Now we will copy the data to the glance image service, using dd and piping it directly.
 Don't forget to change the drive letter in the example to the one you found above, and change any text in all CAPS to suit your taste.

 .. code-block:: console

-    [root@server]# dd if=/dev/vdX | glance --os-image-api-version 2 \
+    [root@server]# dd if=/dev/vdX | openstack image create \
-        image-create \ --name "INSTANCENAME" --is-public false --disk-format \
+        --private --container-format bare \
-        raw --container-format bare
+        --disk-format raw "INSTANCENAME"

 8. Wait while this runs, and if successful it should output the info about the new image that was created.